Setting up your antiSMASH job#

 Subcluster Blast analysis: the identified clusters are searched against a database containing operons involved in the biosynthesis of common secondary metabolite building blocks (e.g. the biosynthesis of non-proteinogenic amino acids).

-The following antiSMASH features always run on the background:
+The following antiSMASH features always run in the background:

 smCOG analysis: the analysis of secondary metabolism gene families (smCOGs) attempts to allocate each gene in the detected gene clusters to a secondary metabolism-specific gene family using profile hidden Markov models specific for the conserved sequence region characteristic of this family.
 In other words, each gene of the cluster is compared to a database of clusters of orthologous groups of proteins involved in secondary metabolism.
 Additionally, a phylogenetic tree is constructed of each gene together with the (max.
 100) sequences of the smCOG seed alignment.
 This information can then be used to provide an annotation of the putative function of the gene products. smCOG analysis results can be used for functional prediction and phylogenetic analysis of genes.